Joyanalyst/Portfolio/README.md

 - Strong communication and collaboration skills

 ##  My Ask
-I'm looking for a data analytics role in sales and e-commerce where I can bring this blend of data expertise, customer empathy, and growth mindset, helping businesses not just meet targets, but exceed them
+I'm looking for a data analytics role where I can bring this blend of data expertise, customer empathy, and growth mindset, helping businesses not just meet targets, but exceed them

 ### let's connect